drillby/voice_assistent/README.md

 <b>Note</b>: This voice assistent is currently not supported on Windows.
 Windows support will be added in the future.

 For text-to-speech I am using gTTS lib and it often has problems figuring out words.
+Also I have major problem with subprocess.
+When I open an app a have to close it in order to use this voice assistent.

 ## Setup